ring-lang/ring/marketing/pwct/README.md

 This design was enough to attract a few thouands of developers until 2009

-from 2009 to 2011, We improved the system with the next features
+from 2009 to 2013, We improved the system with the next features

 1. Using Keyboard Shortcuts to improve the writability

+2. Adding Colors & Customization to the Steps Tree

 2. Improving a domain-specific language that are used for developing the components